cassiomolin/http-patch-spring/README.md

 }
 ```

-The `findAndRegisterModules()` method is important here: it tells Jackson to search and register the any modules found in the classpath, including the [`jackson-datatype-jsr353`][jackson-datatype-jsr353] extension module.
+The [`findAndRegisterModules()`][com.fasterxml.jackson.databind.ObjectMapper.findAndRegisterModules] method is important here: it tells Jackson to search and register the any modules found in the classpath, including the [`jackson-datatype-jsr353`][jackson-datatype-jsr353] extension module.
 Alternatively, we can register the module manually:

 ```java
 mapper.registerModule(new JSR353Module());
 ```

-Once the `ObjectMapper` is configured, we can inject it in our Spring beans and create a method to apply the JSON Patch to a Java bean:
+Once the [`ObjectMapper`][com.fasterxml.jackson.databind.ObjectMapper] is configured, we can inject it in our Spring beans and create a method to apply the JSON Patch to a Java bean:

 ```java
 public <T> T patch(JsonPatch patch, T targetBean, Class<T> beanClass) {